 (8) Loans where all or part of such loan is made in primary reliance upon the mortgage insurance policy of a private mortgage guaranty company, licensed by the Insurance Commissioner to do business in this state and approved by the commissioner.

-(9) Loans or loan programs which are determined by the governing board of the Connecticut bank, or by a management committee or board committee appropriately designated by such governing board, to be prudent under the circumstances after consideration of the relevant underwriting risks, provided (A) the aggregate amount of all such loans, calculated at the time of origination of each such loan, does not exceed one hundred per cent of the bank’s equity capital and reserves for loan and lease losses, (B) the aggregate amount of all such loans, calculated at the time of origination of each such loan, other than loans secured by one-to-four-family residential property, does not exceed thirty per cent of the bank’s equity capital and reserves for loan and lease losses, (C) the aggregate amount of all such loans is included in the percentage of assets limitation specified in subsection (s) of this section, and (D) the bank makes a notation of such determination and the reasons therefor in the applicable loan file.
+(9) Loans or loan programs which are determined by the governing board of the Connecticut bank, or by a management committee or board committee appropriately designated by such governing board, to be prudent under the circumstances after consideration of the relevant underwriting risks, provided (A) the aggregate amount of all such loans, calculated at the time of origination of each such loan, does not exceed one hundred per cent of the bank’s capital and surplus, (B) the aggregate amount of all such loans, calculated at the time of origination of each such loan, other than loans secured by one-to-four-family residential property, does not exceed thirty per cent of the bank’s capital and surplus, (C) the aggregate amount of all such loans is included in the percentage of assets limitation specified in subsection (s) of this section, and (D) the bank makes a notation of such determination and the reasons therefor in the applicable loan file.
 A loan which is included within the aggregate limits of this subsection may subsequently be excluded if the applicable loan-to-value limit is satisfied because of a reduction in principal or senior liens, additional contribution of real estate collateral or increases in equity value substantiated by a current suitable appraisal or evaluation.

 (j) Loans made under this section may be for the purpose of building upon or improving the property of the borrower, and may be made in installments advanced at the discretion of the lending institution as the work progresses; provided at no time shall the ratio of the amount loaned to the then total value exceed the ratio the final loan is to bear to the value of the completed property.
 Loans made to finance the construction of buildings and having a maturity of not more than twenty-four months or having a maturity of not more than thirty-six months if approved by the commissioner are not subject to the limitations imposed by this subsection.